MagnusOstertag/Ostertag_SS2022_EEGSemesterProject/README.md

   - [tutorial](https://mne.tools/stable/auto_tutorials/time-freq/index.html)
   - TODO

 The results are saved to `Results/`.
-Specifically, there is a folder for the ICA-results with `ICA/` and a file for the ERP-results with `erp_date.csv`.
+Specifically, there is a folder for the ICA-results with `ICA/` and a file for the ERP-results with `subjects_dataframe.csv`.
+All epochs are saved in `epochs/`.

 I used a global configuration file with `configuration.py`.
 As other helper functions, I am using code from [Marijn van Vliet ](https://github.com/wmvanvliet) with `fnames` (for managing lists of filenames) and from [Benedikt Ehinger](https://github.com/behinger) with `eeg_utils` (was used mainly for the exercises) and `eeg_semesterproject` (to load precomputed cleaning data).
 I am grateful to them.